Introduction and access to Whitehall publisher

 Unused accounts are automatically suspended after 45 days of inactivity.

-The Government Digital Service (GDS) send a reminder to your email address 14 days, 7 days, 3 days and one day before suspension.
+The Government Digital Service (GDS) send a reminder to your email address 14 days, 7 days, 3 days and 1 day before suspension.
 The reminders give you an opportunity to sign in, which will reactivate your account and stop the suspension.

 Finding your way around publisher